dvcrn/dvcrn.github.io/_posts/2015-11-27-spacemacs-for-atom.markdown

 ##### objects everywhere

 I'm a big functional guy and everywhere I go in the atom sourcecode, I am dealing with objects after objects.
 I can't count how many `@element` assignments and reads I saw.
-Some things are getting assigned at the top, used at the bottom and changed 3x until that spot.
+Some things are getting assigned at the top of an object, used at the bottom and changed 3x until it reached that spot.

 ##### cson
-For some reason someone also decided that coffeescript is so great that we should also write json in coffeescript!
+For some reason someone decided that coffeescript is so great that we should also start writing json in coffeescript!
 Because... commas are evil or something.
 Oh boy.

 I quickly ran away from it